-Special Education and Response to Intervention (RTI)

-Response to Intervention plans in reading and mathematics are developed for students who qualify through assessment, classroom observation and parent meeting process.
-Anansi's RTI provides instructional tutorial support to qualifying students in a small group pull-out format.
+Special Education and Multiple Layers Systems of Support (MLSS) Multiple Response to Intervention plans in reading and mathematics and behavior are developed for students who qualify through assessment, classroom observation and parent meeting process.
+Anansi's MLSS provides instructional tutorial support to qualifying students in a small group pull-out format.
 Special Education services for eligible students are provided using an environment that is least restrictive.
 The following documents can be found in the appendix to document Anansi's process:

-- Remediation Plan/RTI - Student Assistance Team (SAT) Plan
+- ➤ Multiple Layers System of Support (MLSS) - > Student Assistance Team (SAT) Plan

-After School Enrichment Program
+After School Enrichment Chess Program